Skip to main content

 Overview

 The GE RPWFE is the designated OEM filter for GE French door refrigerators — a specific subset of GE's lineup that uses a rear-access filter housing rather than the interior-mounted design of XWFE models.
-At $49.95, it is priced nearly identically to the XWFE but delivers only 170 gallons of capacity compared to the XWFE's 300 gallons.
+Priced in the $25–$50 range — nearly identical to the XWFE — it delivers only 170 gallons of capacity compared to the XWFE's 300 gallons.
 That capacity gap is the RPWFE's biggest weakness, but if your GE French door fridge requires this specific filter, you do not have a realistic alternative.

 Like the XWFE, the RPWFE includes an RFID chip that communicates with your refrigerator for authentication.
 The chip ensures filter recognition, automatic indicator resets, and in newer models, prevents water dispenser operation without a verified genuine filter.
 This effectively eliminates the aftermarket filter option for most RPWFE-compatible refrigerators, which is frustrating from a consumer choice perspective but does guarantee that every filter installed meets GE's quality and safety standards.